This page is the personal study note and codebase written during the EKS group study led by Jongho S.

-This lab is the continuation of 03 EKS Networking Lab 1 and 2.
-You need to provision an EKS cluster by following the instruction in the lab 1.
+This lab is the continuation of 03 EKS Networking Lab: Routing and Interfaces and 04 EKS Networking Lab: Scaling Pod IPs with VPC CNI.
+You need to provision an EKS cluster by following the instruction described here.

 Before provisioning the AWS Load Balancer Controller (LBC), you must set up an IAM OIDC provider for your cluster.
 This enables IAM Roles for Service Accounts (IRSA), which allows the LBC (running as a Pod) to securely authenticate with AWS APIs to manage load balancers (ALB/NLB) using a specific IAM role, rather than relying on broad permissions attached to the worker nodes.